 - You can use your fave coffee beans: (Highly recommended: use a quality medium to dark roast blend such as my 100% organic and deep roasted Better Than Yesterday blend.
 Medium to dark roast blends help give out a smooth, rich, and nutty flavor.)

-- Make sure to use coarsely ground coffee: (This will ensure the grounds are fully steeped without “over extracting” too much of the bean’s flavors.)
+- Make sure to use coarsely ground coffee beans for a good extraction process: (This will ensure the grounds are fully steeped without “over extracting” too much of the bean’s flavors.)

 What Is The Ratio Of Coffee To Water For Cold Brew?

-To make it simple, here are the ratios to follow depending on how you’ll want to drink your cold brew:
+To make it simple, here is a simple breakdown of the water/cold brew coffee ratio to follow depending on how you’ll want to drink your cold brew:

 - For concentrates: use a 1:4 ratio or lower.

 I actually tested three different proportions of coffee to water ratios based on the range of recipes I found online.
-The one I use in this recipe, I believe is not too strong nor too weak.
+I believe the one I use in this recipe is neither too strong nor too weak.

 Should I Steep Cold Brew In The Fridge?

-Yes, I highly recommend steeping it in the fridge to keep things simple.
+Yes, I highly recommend steeping it in the refrigerator to keep things simple.